-Another common tomato problem is caused by neither a disease nor insect.
+Other common tomato problems are not caused by disease or insects.
 Tomato leaf roll is caused when tomato plants grow vigorously during mild, moist weather.
 This causes the top to grow faster than the roots.
 When the first hot days of summer arrive, the roots can't keep up, and the leaves roll upward.
 Tomato leaf roll can also occur after a heavy cultivation, a hard rain, or any sudden weather change.
 Too much rain or irrigation can saturate the soil and suffocate roots.
 Plant roots need oxygen and do not do well in heavily saturated soils.
-Some ways to avoid this problem are to avoid deep hoeing too close to plants, mulch around plants to moderate soil moisture extremes, and water enough to keep the soil moist, but not water logged.
+Some ways to avoid this problem are to avoid deep hoeing too close to plants, mulch around plants to moderate soil moisture extremes, and water enough to keep the soil moist, but not waterlogged.
 The good news is that leaf roll is temporary and the plant will grow out of it.